library(bench)

 [19] "19" "Buzz"

-and we get a really good speedup here:
+and we get a little more speedup when compared to f8()

 Warning: Some expressions had a GC in every iteration; so filtering is